This article presents the vehicle and tractor sale statistics of Mahindra & Mahindra Limited or M&M Limited.

 Well-known tractor brand names under the domestic category include Mahindra, Swaraj, and Trakstar.

-Additionally, Mahindra ships some of its tractors internationally through brand names such as Mahindra, Mitsubishi and Erkunt.
+Additionally, Mahindra ships some of its tractors internationally through brand names such as Mahindra, Mitsubishi, and Erkunt.

-Total Tractor Sales
+Tractor Sales By Year

 After all, people still need to eat no matter what is happening, be it a COVID outbreak or a chip crisis.

-Tractor Sales Breakdown
+Tractor Sales By TTM

 Credits And References

 1. All financial data presented in this article was obtained and referenced from Mahindra’s earnings releases, annual reports, investors letters, presentations, news releases, etc., which are available in M&M’s Investor Relation.

 References and examples such as tables, charts, and diagrams are constantly reviewed to avoid errors, but we cannot warrant the full correctness of all content.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.